khallai/How-to-Monitor-with-Prometheus/README.md

 # How-to-Monitor-with-Prometheus
 Getting started with Observability using Cloud Native apps in 2023.
+This tutorial is designed for those new to Prometheus, Kubernetes, Docker, minikube and kubectl.

 Apps/tools used in this tutorial are in no specific order and are found below.